 - Is laser periodontal therapy painful?Laser dentistry is less invasive than other methods of cleaning gum pockets.
 Anesthesia is not needed, and patients report minimal discomfort.

 - Is laser periodontal treatment effective?The laser allows Dr. Clancy to kill and remove the harmful bacteria that cause periodontitis.
 Sterilizing your gum pockets in this way gives your teeth and gums an opportunity to heal.

 - What are the benefits of laser gum disease treatment?Use of a laser allows Dr. Clancy to address affected areas with precision, without causing damage to the surrounding tissues and teeth.
 Preserving your healthy teeth and tissues reduces recovery time.
 Additionally, the more healthy teeth you have, the better equipped you are to enjoy ongoing oral wellness.

 Contact Us for a Gum Disease Laser Treatment Consultation

 Dr. Clancy is experienced at treating all stages of gum disease.
 He will do a thorough exam and discuss whether laser dentistry can effectively treat your gum issues.
-Call us at 781-396-8558 to schedule your consultation.
-We serve patients in Winchester, Medford, Boston, and the surrounding areas of Massachusetts.
+Call us at (781) 396-8558 to schedule your consultation.
+We serve patients in the greater Boston area, including Woburn and Winchester.